 CSBS 1311-H Honors Old Testament (Fall) or CSBS 1312-H (Spring) Honors New Testament, whichever is not taken in order to fulfill the above requirement.
 HIST 1311-H and PSYC 1301-H: Fall c.
-HNRS 2310 Select Topics in Social Studies (or another designated course) must be taken during the sophomore year.
+HNRS 2310 Select Topics in Social Studies or a general education class contracted as an honors class must be taken during the first two years of student enrollment.